 While Google may have arrived late to the party with Google Home, the search giant is rapidly catching up with Amazon with a slew of feature upgrades, device integrations and new hardware packing its smart assistant.
 With good looks, great pricing and (almost) all the features available from its big brothers, the $49 Google Home Mini is perfectly positioned both as an entry-level gateway to the Google Assistant and supporting accessory for homes already equipped with Google Home.

 It’s showdown time!

-Conversely, the Google Home Mini only has two far-field microphones for voice detection, but a larger, 1.57” driver.
-There’s Bluetooth input support, but not output, and the device lacks an audio port.
-Integrated Chromecast and Chromecast Audio streaming and enhanced audio format support demonstrates Google’s belief that Home Mini can serve as a competent, if compact, standalone speaker – alongside other duties.
+In contrast, the Google Home Mini only has two far-field microphones for voice detection, but it does have a 1.57-inch driver.
+There’s Bluetooth support, but the device lacks an audio port.
+Integrated Chromecast and Chromecast Audio streaming and enhanced audio format support demonstrates Google’s belief that Home Mini can serve as a competent, if compact, standalone speaker — alongside other duties.
 Still, it doesn’t hold a candle to the sound upgrade made to the newest Echo Dot.